 In the middle of the tour, you climb a little higher to the dry part of the cave.
 Here, you are walking on socks among Mayan ceramics and even bones as the cave was used for sacrifices in the old times.
 An experience you’ll never forget!

 You need a guide to enter the cave so it’s easiest to book a tour.
 The experience is totally worth it.
-We loved our guide JC from Mayawalk Tours.
+We went on this tour and wrote a complete review about it:

 Caracol is the biggest Mayan ruin in Belize and it’s totally worth a visit – especially if you’re a history buff.
 As it’s super remote you won’t have to share it with many tourists.
 Additionally, you can still climb many of the structures and enjoy the amazing views.

 You can interrupt your drive there with the Rio Frio Cave, a huge cave with a beach inside.
-Unfortunately, you can not swim in the cave as the water is too shallow.
 To get your swimming fix, you can stop at the Rio On Pools on the way from Caracol.
 They are a series of natural rock pools and waterfalls that are interconnected with natural water slides that you can try out if you’re brave enough.

-The road from San Ignacio to Caracol is mostly unpaved and in a bad condition.
+The road from San Ignacio to Caracol is not in a great condition.
 The drive will take you around three hours.
-If you decide to rent a car, you should opt for a 4WD - and even in that case I only recommend this trip to experienced drivers.
+If you decide to rent a car, you should opt for a 4WD.

-We opted to take another tour with Mayawalk Tours that stopped at the Rio Frio Cave on the way to Caracol and the Rio On Pools on the way back.
+We opted for a tour that stopped at the Rio Frio Cave on the way to Caracol and the Rio On Pools on the way back.

 Basically, you have to go back the way you came.
 First, to Belmopan and from there to Belize City.
 If you don’t mind walking, you can take the northbound bus from here and exit at the airport road intersection like you might have done on your first day in the country.

 Take a taxi to the border.
-We took Silent Lion Shuttle for 15 USD and were really happy with the service.
 After you have completed all the border formalities, you can easily walk to the colectivo station (we marked it on the map) - don’t let touts tell you otherwise.

 This post contains affiliate links.
 If you use these links to buy something we may earn a commission.
 You would help us a lot if you do so.
 Thanks.